jli40-smith/CSC-120-Final-Proj-Game/reflection.md

     ASCII Banner generator used for title screen text Source [4] https://stackoverflow.com/questions/23324903/going-through-rooms-in-a-text-based-game-in-java
     Got ideas about how to implement Rooms that a player can move through using the cardinal directions

+IMAGE CREDITS
+[1] https://thispersondoesnotexist.com/ was used to generate portraits of Elsie and her family members; the creator of the site
+    allows the reuse of their AI-generated images, as AI-generated works cannot be copyrighted
+[2] https://asciiart.club/ was used to convert images to ASCII art